John West (governor): Virginia

-John West arrived in Virginia in 1618, several years after his brother Francis West who served on the Governor's Council.
+John West arrived in Virginia on the Bonny Bess, a small supply ship that departed England in April and arrived in Virginia in August of 1624., several years after his brother Francis West who served on the Governor's Council.
 Fellow colonists thrice elected John West a member of the House of Burgesses (1628–30), and he represented the "Plantations over the water" alongside John Burland, then Robert Fellgate, until the end of that constituency.

 In 1630, authorities made the decision to plant a settlement on the York River:

 "... for the securing & taking in of a tract of Land called ye fforest bordering uppon the cheife residence of ye Pamunkey King the most dangerous head of the Indian enemy ..."

 John West received one of the first grants issued for this purpose, 600 acres "on the east side of Felgates".
 "Felgates" refers to Robert Felgate's 1632 grant of "350 acres lying at Kiskeyacke upon Pamunkey".
 West sold the 600 acres, along with adjoining land, to Edward Digges in 1650.
 It became known as the "E.D."
 Plantation, renamed by later owners as "Bellfield".

 Meanwhile, in 1635, after the "thrusting out" of Governor Sir John Harvey, John West was chosen as temporary replacement, and served until 1637 when Harvey was restored to his position.
 In the spring of 1637 West was ordered to England to answer related mutiny charges in the Star Chamber, along with neighbor John Utie, Samuel Matthews (captain), and William Peirce (burgess).
 All four were eventually cleared, and most returned to Virginia.

 In May 1651, West patented 1,550 acres even further upstream on the York River's south branch that he would later sell to Major William Lewis.
 West patented 850 acres further upstream on the York River in 1652, which patent was granted the following year.
 In 1654 West also patented 1,000 acres in Gloucester County.
 Thus, he owned approximately 3,300 acres near the junction of the Mattaponi and Pamunkey Rivers, which thereby become the York River.
 The site eventually developed into a town first called "West Point" to acknowledge his family, then for much of the 19th century was called "Delaware" to honor his brother the Baron De La Warr, before returning to the initial name of West Point.
 By 1655, West was living on the plantation he had established near West Point, called Richmond West Plantation.